DS252-StormCrafter/StormCrafters/docs/prd.md

 **Acceptance Criteria:**
 - Given I start a trip, when I press "Start", then my GPS must update the backend every ≤ 5s.
-- Given passengers board, when I press “+1”, then occupancy must increase immediately for users.
+- Given passengers board, when I press “+1” or “-1”, then occupancy must increase immediately for users.
 -
 ### Admins
 - As an **admin**, I want to **view shuttle usage reports**, so I can optimize schedules and resources.